LuisRonquillo97/appointments-backend-api/readme.md

 ## Architecture Overview

-This template follows the Hexagonal Architecture pattern (also known as Ports and Adapters):
+This API follows the Hexagonal Architecture pattern (also known as Ports and Adapters):

 ```bash
 src/